David Ellis CNZM

 Such success has grown from David’s unreserved passion for racing and his desire to be the best and make racing accessible.
 During the 1990’s and into the new millennium he established himself as a leading buyer of bloodstock in Australasia.
 Horses that David has purchased have won well over 125 stakes’ races.

-In the past ten years he has been the most dominant New Zealand buyer at the New Zealand Bloodstock National Yearling Sales at Karaka.
-In that time, David has outlaid over $80 million at Karaka making his commitment a serious influence.
+For the past 15 years he has been the most dominant New Zealand buyer at the New Zealand Bloodstock National Yearling Sales at Karaka.
+In that time, David has outlaid over $100 million at Karaka making his commitment a serious influence.
 This is a huge investment and belief in the New Zealand industry and presents an incredible opportunity for everyone not only to enjoy racehorse ownership but also to see top quality horses trained and retained in New Zealand.

-David has purchased champion horses that have been crowned with 17 Champion titles in their year – Maroofity, Warhorse and War Affair (Champion 2YOs in NZ and Singapore respectively), King’s Chapel (NZ Champion 3YO, Champion Sprinter/Miler and Horse of the Year), Flying Fulton (Champion Singapore Polytrack Horse of the Year), Te Akau Nick (NSW Australia Stayer of the Year), Princess Coup (NZ Champion 3YO, Champion Middle Distance Horse (2), Champion Stayer, NZB Filly of the Year), Costa Viva (NZB Filly of the Year) and Darci Brahma (Champion 2YO, Champion 3YO, Champion Sprinter/Miler).
+David has purchased champion horses that have been crowned with 30 Champion titles in their year – Maroofity, Warhorse, Darci Brahma, Melody Belle, Avantage and War Affair (Champion 2YOs in NZ and Singapore respectively), Xtravagant (Champion 3YO), King’s Chapel (NZ Champion 3YO, Champion Sprinter/Miler and Horse of the Year), Flying Fulton (Champion Singapore Polytrack Horse of the Year), Te Akau Nick (NSW Australia Stayer of the Year), Princess Coup (NZ Champion 3YO, Champion Middle Distance Horse (2), Champion Stayer, NZB Filly of the Year), Costa Viva (NZB Filly of the Year) and Darci Brahma (Champion 2YO, Champion 3YO, Champion Sprinter/Miler) – just to name some.

-In 2004 David purchased subsequent five time Group One winner Darci Brahma (Danehill x Grand Echezeaux) who was sold to stud for $10 million and today stands at The Oaks for a fee of $40,000.
-His progeny are outstanding types and include Group 1 winners Artistic, Recite and Nashville as well as former Singapore superstar Super Easy.
+In 2004 David purchased subsequent five time Group One winner Darci Brahma (Danehill x Grand Echezeaux) who was sold to stud for $10 million and today Te Akau purchased and trained stallions at stud include Embellish, Xtravagant, Heroic Valour and until his tragic death early in 2020, Burgundy.

 New Zealand Horse Of The Year King’s Chapel cost $35,000 as a yearling, was syndicated among seven owners and went on to win just under $1 million on the racetrack before being sold to stud for seven-figure sum.
 He was a Champion two and three year old, as well as being named Champion Sprinter Miler the year he became NZ Horse of the year.
 Maroofity cost $46,000 as a yearling and turned out to be New Zealand’s champion two-year-old of his year winning about $500,000 and 10 races.
 Darci Brahma is the only horse to have been named Champion 2YO who trained on to also be named Champion 3YO (topping the age classification and free handicaps) as well as Champion Sprinter/Miler as a 4YO.
 He won Group 1 races and two, three and four.